Diarmaid Ó Súilleabháin (writer): Career

 He settled in Gorey and worked there as a primary teacher for the Christian Brothers school.

 He is best known now for his literary work.
 He wrote ten novels, two of them for teenagers.
 Maeldún was a pioneering Irish novel that explored sexuality.
 He wrote seven unpublished plays.
 Three plays that he wrote include Bior, Ontos, and Macalla and he wrote a collection of short stories, Muintir.
-A story from Muintir called 'D' was translated into English and adapted for the stage by Vivian McAlister and was performed by Dublin University Players in May 1977.
+A story from Muintir called 'D' was translated into English and adapted for the stage by Vivian C. McAlister and was performed by Dublin University Players in May 1977.

 Like Eoghan Ó Tuairisc, he "challenged the critical orthodoxy by openly proclaiming that their standards could not be those of the Gaeltacht and by demanding a creative freedom that would acknowledge hybridity and reject the strictures of the linguistic purists."
 He and Máirtín Ó Cadhain were considered the two most innovative Irish language authors to emerge in the 1960s.
 He often wrote in a stream of consciousness, and his style influenced younger writers.
 His writing "explores the problem of recovering idealism and cultural wholeness in an increasingly shallow and materialistic Irish society." Ó Súilleabháin was elected as a member of the Irish Academy of Letters and won more literary prizes than any other living Irish author.

 He wrote a collection of poetry, Cosa Gréine, which was published and launched in Dublin in 2013, 28 years after his death.